Your Mexico Visitors Permit, FMM

 Lost your FMM Permit?
 If you lose your FMM, you will need to visit one of the immigration offices situated in towns and cities across the country and apply for a replacement before you can leave.
 This will take up to a day of your time; involve some form-filling and filing, and a trip to a local bank to pay your permit replacement fee (about US$40) before you return to the immigration office to receive your FMM replacement.

 Kept your FMM Permit?
-We sometimes get emails from readers who have arrived home and realized that they still have their FMM tourist permits.
-The best thing to do, if this happens to you, is to contact your nearest Mexican Consulate, who will advise what to do—and may ask you to send back it to them.
+We sometimes get emails from readers who have arrived home and realized that they still have their FMM tourist permits, usually after driving back home across the Mexico-US border.
+The best thing to do, if this happens to you, is to contact your nearest Mexican Consulate, who will advise what to do—they might ask you to post back it to them.

 Over-Stayed on your FMM?
 If you overstay the time you were granted on a FMM permit (usually 180 days), you will need to visit an immigration office (or the immigration center at the airport) and pay a fine before you can leave the country.
 The amount of the fine depends on how long you have over-stayed; it is calculated on a per-day basis and, at time of writing, will not be more than MX$6,000 pesos.
 As with lost permits, you should arrange to secure your exit visa before your planned flight departure date, as otherwise you might miss your flight.